sensormonkey/SensorMonkeySerialNet/README.md

 * When connecting and disconnecting a client, the server may generate a `java.net.SocketException: Broken pipe` or a `java.net.SocketException: Software caused connection abort: socket write error` error.
 These can be safely ignored.
 * There are known issues with Processing and Bluetooth virtual serial ports when running under Windows.
 If you're on a Windows machine, download and install [Bloom](http://sensormonkey.com/index.php/site/page?view=support.bloom) instead of running this sketch (whether you're using Bluetooth or not).
 Your sanity will thank you for it!
 * When terminating the sketch, use the **Stop** button on the Processing IDE rather than the Close button on the sketch's display window.
+* If you get a "WARNING: RXTX Version mismatch" error when running the sketch you can (in my experience) usually safely ignore it.
+However, if you want to update the serial library to avoid the error in the future, please see the [threads](http://forum.processing.org/search/rxtx) in the Processing forums.
+* If you're having trouble getting the sketch to run on Linux, the cause may be a bug in Processing that denies communication to the serial port because of the name it uses in the /dev/ folder.
+Please see the final post in [this](http://forum.processing.org/topic/error-message-about-serial-library-version) thread that describes how to solve this issue.

 More Information
 ----------------